derekfountain/pico-pio-connect/README.md

 the next part of the exercise.

 This project is GPL, as per Andrew's original code.
 If you need a different licence, ask me or Andrew.
-We flexible on the issue, it depends what you're doing.
+We're flexible on the issue, it depends what you're doing.

 Derek Fountain